elicia4/linux_notes/misc/load_avg.md

     cat /proc/cpuinfo

+A simpler way is to run:

+    nproc

+It prints the number of processing units available.

 If you have 2 CPU's, 2 means that the server is 100% busy, if you have 4, 4 means that the server is 100% busy and so on.
 The load average number can be bigger than the maximum number of cores, that means that your server is